 Serve the tiramisu chia pudding immediately, for breakfast or as a healthy snack to enjoy throughout the day.

-How to store the chia seed pudding
+How to store chia seed pudding

 Tips and variations